spacemonkeygo/dbx/README.md

 ```

 The `Methods` interface is shared between the `Tx` and `DB` interfaces and will
 contain methods to interact with the database when they are generated.
+If you
+were to pass the userdata option on the generate command, then the `User`
+struct would come with an `interface{}` and a `sync.Mutex` to store some
+arbitrary data on a value.

 The package comes with some customizable hooks.